emgram769/lighthouse/README.md

 * There is also image support in the form `{ %Ifile.png% <- an image! | feh file.png }`.
 To use `%` as a character, escape it with `\%`.
-Currently only PNG images are supported.
+Currently only PNG images are supported if the program is compiled without GDK support.

 * To go to the next line (in description window) use `%N`